javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 let backticks = `backticks`;
 ```

 Single and double quotes are essentially the same.
-Backticks, however, allow us to embed any expression into the string, by wrapping it in `${…}`:
+Backticks, however, allow us to embed any expression into the string, by wrapping it in `${…}` like the code below.
+String literals allowing embedded expressions are called [Template literals](mdn:/JavaScript/Reference/Template_literals).

 ```js run
 function sum(a, b) {